reinerjohnsantiago/Pre-Trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 Resource requirements

-(Add specific metrics and comparisons from your project results here)

 🙏 Acknowledgements
 Udacity - For providing the foundational curriculum and project structure

-Session Lead Abdulla - For guidance and support throughout the learning journey

 Open Source Community - For the pre-trained models and tools that made this project possible